Jack Savoretti: 2009-2013: Harder Than Easy and Before the Storm

-Written in Scars (2014–2015)
+2014-2018: Written in Scars and Sleep No More

 Before the Storm re-ignited Savoretti's passion for songwriting, taught him how to put himself in his songs and, crucially, led him to the musicians who helped him helm Written in Scars – his fourth album and his first to be released by a major label, BMG Chrysalis, with whom he signed in 2014.
 Many of the songs on the album were co-written with Samuel Dixon and Matt Benbrook.
 The track "Wasted" featured Lissie and a deluxe version contained three acoustic tracks.

 The singles "Tie Me Down", "Home" and "The Other Side of Love" were playlisted and championed by BBC Radio 2, where Savoretti appeared as a guest on the shows of Dermot O'Leary, Chris Evans and Richard Madeley.
 Savoretti also appeared on BBC One's The One Show on 20 February 2015 to perform his single "Home".

 The official video for "Home" was filmed during a football match at the stadium of Genoa, Jack's hometown; fortunately Genoa won.

 The official video for "The Other Side of Love" premièred in March 2015, and stars the actor Rafe Spall.

 Written in Scars was released on 9 February 2015 on BMG Chrysalis.
 The album peaked in the official UK Albums Chart at number 7, registering 41 weeks to date.
 BBC Radio 2 made Written in Scars their Album of the Week on 1 February 2015, and Tesco also made it their Album of the Week on 10 April 2015.

 To mark the album's release, Savoretti embarked on a sold-out headline UK and Ireland tour, which took in cities including Manchester, Glasgow, Dublin and Leeds before finishing with a sold-out show at London's Shepherd's Bush Empire, which was given a four-star review by Emily Jupp of The Independent.

 In 2016, Savoretti recorded a duet with Elisa, called "Waste Your Time on Me", on her album, On.
 He also had a sold-out show at the Hammersmith Apollo, and played at a special event in the centre of the elegant small Italian village of Portofino.

-Sleep No More (2016–2018)

 Savoretti's fifth album Sleep No More was released on 28 October 2016.

 In 2018, he featured on Kylie Minogue's album Golden, where he dueted with her on the song "Music's Too Sad Without You".

-Singing to Strangers (2019–2020)
+2019-2022: Singing to Strangers and Europiana

 Promoted by an appearance on The Graham Norton Show, Singing to Strangers became Savoretti's first number-one album on 24 March 2019.

-Europiana (2021-)

 Europiana, Jack's seventh studio album, was released on 25 June 2021 through EMI.
 It was preceded by the single "Who's Hurting Who", which was the only track on the album produced by Nile Rodgers and Mark Ralph.
 The album debuted atop the UK Albums Chart, becoming Savoretti's second number-one album in the country.